infermedica/python-api/README.md

 print(request)
 ```

-Note that after each diagnosis call, the request object gets updated and you can obtain question from it.
+Note that after each diagnosis call, the request object gets updated and you can obtain a diagnostic question to ask.
-You can also update the request object with new observations or risk factors to get more precise diagnosis result and new control questions.
+You can also update the request object with new observations or risk factors to get even more precise diagnostic insights and new questions to verify.

 For more take a look at provided examples.

 ## Examples

 To easily run examples edit `examples/config.py` file and enter your account credentials.
-Then go to `examples` folder and just run examples:
+Then go to `examples` folder and just run the following:

 ```bash
 $ python observations.py